grompe/BTWTweak/patcher/readme.txt

   arbitrary and awkward limitation.
 Placing a chest while sneaking allows to control which chest it combines with, or none at all.

+- Fixed chests so they display cracks while being harvested.

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.